kwchang0831/svelte-QWER/README.md

 Please consider adding `svelte-qwer` topic to your repository.

-To see whoelse are using QWER, please check [Github-Topics: svelte-qwer](https://github.com/topics/svelte-qwer).
+To see who else are using QWER, please check [Github-Topics: svelte-qwer](https://github.com/topics/svelte-qwer).

 ## 🙏 Credits